awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

 react in an appropriate way.

-## Recommended behaviour of client protocols
+## Recommended behaviour of client protocols {#bp-recommended-behaviour-client-protocols}

 Before a client protocol instance can transmit and receive payloads, it needs to register itself with BP.
 However, it is possible that a